Direct rule: Indochina

 French administration in Indochina began on June 5, 1862.
 Following the defeat of Vietnamese, the Treaty of Saigon ceded Cochinchina's three eastern provinces.
 Later, the French forced Emperor Tự Đức to place Cambodia under French protection.
 On June 18, 1867, the French seized the rest of Cochinchina and conquered the Mekong Delta and later Hanoi.
 By 1897, France controlled all of Indochina.

-Officially, each of the provinces – Cambodia, Laos, Annam, Tonkin, Cochinchina and Kouang-Tchéou-Wan – had different legal statuses.
+Officially, each of the provinces – Cambodia, Laos, Annam, Tonkin, were protected while Cochinchina was qa colony and Kouang-Tchéou-Wan was a leased territory of China.
 In practice, however, all were ruled directly.
 The French adopted a policy of assimilation rather than association.
 The Declaration of Rights of Man was based on the principle of egalité, liberté and fraternité for all subjects and citizens of France, and the colonies could not be an exception.
 French language was to be the language of administration.
 The whole Indochina would be “Frenchized”.
 The Napoleonic Code was introduced in 1879 into the five provinces, sweeping away the Confucianism that has existed for centuries in Indochina.